yoozoo/etcdphp/README.md

 # etcdphp
 Combine Etcd-client and temp file to build a kv store.
+Inpired by [etcd-php](https://github.com/ouqiang/etcd-php).

 # Config
 This package read config from constructor param or env.